oracle/odpi/doc/src/public_functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **obj** -- the object to which a reference is to be added.
+    **obj** [IN] -- the object to which a reference is to be added.
 If the reference is NULL or invalid an error is returned.

 .. function:: int dpiObject_appendElement(dpiObject \*obj, \